 - The remaining $3,500 is usually not taxable, as long as you're a degree student at a qualifying institution and the money is used for qualified education expenses.

 If you receive a scholarship with the condition that you provide services in the future, you’ll need to count the scholarship as income in the year you receive it.
 Payment for services at a military academy also count toward your taxable income.

 Claiming Taxable Scholarship Income

 If part of your scholarship is taxable, you should receive a W-2 from the scholarship’s provider showing the taxable portion in box 1.
-You can report your taxed scholarship income using Form 1040A on line 7; Form 1040EZ on line 1; Form 1040NR on line 12; or Form 1040NR-EZ on the “scholarships and fellowship grants” line.
+You can report your taxed scholarship income using Form 1040 or 1040A on line 7; Form 1040EZ on line 1; Form 1040NR on line 12; or Form 1040NR-EZ on the “scholarships and fellowship grants” line.

 For a step-by-step of this process, use TurboTax.
 By answering simple questions, you can figure out how much of your scholarship is taxable to get you the maximum tax refund.